laplamgor/kantai3d/README.md

    - Only a few ships has custom depth maps currently.
    - Custom depth maps are higher quality and may contain jiggle effects.
 2. [AI generated depth maps (MiDaS)](https://github.com/isl-org/MiDaS)
-   - They cover almost every ship CG with a custom map.
+   - They cover almost every ship CG without a custom map.
    - 3D effect quality is rougher.
    - They do not support jiggle effects.